 - 1. Injury reported to the instructor

 - 2. First aid is performed as needed

 - 3. Instructor notifies HR x 2529

 - 4. Student reports to School nurse at the Health Services Office x 7211

-- 5. Inform nursing office via an incident report
+- 5. Complete Incident Report for Injury/Pathogen Exposure for COD and email to the Director of Nursing